-par instance of a PV structure containing the parameter

-estimates are placed in the matrix member par.

-fct scalar, function evaluated at final parameter estimates.
+par instance of a PV structure containing the parameter estimates are placed in the matrix member par. fct scalar, function evaluated at final parameter estimates.

-lagr an instance of an SQPLagrange structure containing

-the Lagrangeans for the constraints.
-For an instance

-named lagr, the members are:
+lagr an instance of an SQPLagrange structure containing the Lagrangeans for the constraints.
+For an instance named lagr , the members are:

-lagr.lineq Mx1 vector, Lagrangeans of linear equality constraints lagr.nlineq Nx1 vector, Lagrangeans of nonlinear equality constraints lagr.linineq Px1 vector, Lagrangeans of linear inequality constraints lagr.nlinineq Qx1 vector, Lagrangeans of nonlinear inequality constraints lagr.bounds Kx2 matrix, Lagrangeans of bounds line search failed
+lagr.lineq Mx1 vector, Lagrangeans of linear equality constraints

+lagr.nlineq Nx1 vector, Lagrangeans of nonlinear equality constraints

+lagr.linineq Px1 vector, Lagrangeans of linear inequality constraints

+lagr.nlinineq Qx1 vector, Lagrangeans of nonlinear inequality constraints

+lagr.bounds Kx2 matrix, Lagrangeans of bounds

-Whenever a constraint is active, its associated Lagrangean will be nonzero.
-For any constraint that is inactive throughout the iterations as well as at convergence, the corresponding Lagrangean matrix will be set to a scalar missing value.
+Whenever a const Lagrangean will b is inactive through convergence, the will be set to a sca traint is active, its associated be nonzero.
+For any constraint that nout the iterations as well as at corresponding Lagrangean matrix alar missing value.

 retcode return

 0 normal convergence

 1 forced exit

 2 maximum number of iterations exceeded

 3 function calculation failed

 4 gradient calculation failed

 5 Hessian calculation failed

+6 line search failed

 7 error with constraints

 8 function complex

-9 feasible direction couldn't be found
+9 feasible direction couldn't be